 If you’re after a cooler design, then the Ben Gravy Pro Model may be what you’re after.
 It’s exactly the same specifications as the EZ Rider 8’0″ (86 liters) just with the Ben Gravy Pineapple logo on the bottom skin and on the top deck of the board along with his signature.
 The Ben Gravy Pro Model also comes in a 7’0″ (72 liters) version if you’re looking for slightly shorter mini mal.

 This soft top surfboard is starting to make waves in the surfing world (excuse the pun).
 A really fun board to ride, the Big Softy, by Rock-It Surfboards.
 It’s a squarer shape than the Wave Bandit boards which are more egg-shaped, and this give’s it a little more stability in the water and makes for a great beginner foam surfboard.

 All Rock-It surfboards are made with two wooden stringers and multiple layers of ﬁbreglass cloth.
 Epoxy resin is wrapped around a core made of recycled foam sourced from manufacturing waste.

 Odysea falling under the Catch Surf brand ooze coolness.
 The plank foam surfboard is a traditional log at 9ft long and is perfect for those learning to surf as you’ll get tons of float with this high volume board.
 Similarly, she’ll be great for those looking to “walk the plank” so to speak and hang ten and hang five, she’ll be great at that as well.

 This soft top surfboard is very well made with a dual composite core and triple maple-ply stringers.
 The stringers give the board added rigidity and strength.
 Even though this board falls into the minimal length range, it rides just like a classic longboard due to its volume.

 The California Board Company are known for their high quality foam surfboards.
-This 7ft board is no exception, If you’re after a soft top surfboard with the extra “bells and whistles” then this is it.
+This 7ft foam surfboard is no exception, If you’re after a soft top surfboard with the extra “bells and whistles” then this is it.
 For a start the wood grain graphic gives it a vintage feel and it also comes with the traction pad for extra grip on the tail.
 They also throw in a leash as well.